sankalp-r/cache/README.md

   Given that you have correct access rights on the repo, it can be consumed by running `go get <module_name>` or `go install <module_name>`.

 ## Limitations and enhancement-scope
 * As this is an in-memory implementation, it will not scale well as the data grows large.
-To solve this issue, persistence like redis can be used by creating another implementation of `Cahce` interface.
+To solve this issue, persistence like redis can be used by creating another implementation of `Cache` interface.
-* Different types of eviction policies can be easily added by implementing the `Cahce` interface.
+* Different types of eviction policies can be easily added by implementing the `Cache` interface.